Denver Human Services provides assistance for people who need to apply to receive long term care services.

 Step 2: Complete the application

 Please fill out as much of the application as you can.
-At a minimum we will need to have your name, home street address, social security number, and signature on the application to begin the process (see page 8 of the application).
+At a minimum we will need to have your name, home street address, and signature on the application to begin the process (see page 8 of the application).
 If you need help or don't understand a question, a staff member at one of our offices can help you complete your application or you can call us at 720-944-3666.

 The application can be used just for requesting Food Assistance or for requesting other types of benefits; mark any of the benefits on the list on page 1 of the application that you wish to apply for.

 Step 3: Return the application to one of our offices

 You can return the application to any of the offices listed above.
 As long as you provide your name, home street address, and a signature, you can turn in the form to begin the process, but providing as much information as possible could help complete the process faster.

 Step 4: Make an appointment for an interview

 If you return the application in person, you can make an appointment for an interview.
 If you return your application by mail, our office will contact you to schedule an appointment – please be sure to provide your phone number on the application.
 Your appointment may be conducted in person or over the telephone.

 When you come to our office for an interview, please bring the following: